MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

+- Added support for Chinese language (Translation provided by @Juijote)
 - The "Game Path" field in the Game Manager no longer automatically trims a file name when included.
 	- Unfortunately this feature caused too many other issues and simply does not work in all situations.
 - The GBM tray icon and tooltip is now more informative when the backup path is not available on startup.
 - The Custom Filter window in the Game Manager can now be closed by using the X button.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html